xcart/xcart-docs/_pages/kb_en/payments/paypal/setting_up_paypal_express_checkout.md

 6. Fill in the API credentials into the PayPal Express Checkout settings form in X-Cart.

-## Creating your custom PayPal payment page
+## Creating Your Custom PayPal Payment Page

 Creating a custom payment page allows you to co-brand the PayPal checkout pages with your logo and colors.